mnot/header-explorer/README.md

 ## Step 3: Profit

 Now it's time to run the program.
-By default, it will use a LOT of memory (~2G) and all of one core (multiprocessing doesn't appear to be worth it; if you find different, please send a patch).
+By default, it will use a fair amount of memory (~2G) and all of one core (multiprocessing doesn't appear to be worth it; if you find otherwise, please send a patch).

 You can tune how much memory it uses by adjusting `Runner.BUFSIZE` in your subclass; lower values will impact efficiency.